Miss Earth: Titles and semi-finalists

 In the early years of the pageant, from 2001 to 2003, ten semi-finalists were chosen at Miss Earth.
-From 2004 to 2017, sixteen semi-finalists are chosen with the exception of the 2010 (10th) edition where only 14 semi-finalists were selected.
+From 2004 to 2017, sixteen semi-finalists are chosen with the exception of the 10th (2010) edition where only 14 semi-finalists were selected.
 The number has since then increased to 18 in 2018 and 20 in 2019.
-Since 2004, Semi-finalists are cut to eight finalists, then to the final four from which the runners-up and winner are announced.
-By 2019, the number of finalists were increased to ten.
+Since 2004, semi-finalists are cut to eight finalists, then to the final four from which the winner and her elemental court are announced.
+By 2019, the number of finalists were increased to 10.

-The pageant's winner is crowned Miss Earth; the Runners-up are named after classical elements: Miss Fire (third runner-up), Miss Water (second runner-up), and Miss Air (first runner-up); from 2010, the "elemental titles" (Air, Water and Fire bestowed on the next three delegates with highest scores after the Miss Earth winner) were proclaimed of equal importance and thus have the same ranking and no longer classified as "runner-up."
+The pageant's winner is crowned Miss Earth; the Runners-up are named after the classical elements: Miss Fire (third runner-up), Miss Water (second runner-up), and Miss Air (first runner-up); from 2010, the "elemental titles" (Air, Water, and Fire bestowed on the next three delegates with highest scores after the Miss Earth winner) were proclaimed of equal importance and thus have the same ranking and no longer classified as "runner-up".